 Sam Mugo is seen with several onlookers as a rocket is launched behind him.

-Dr. Samuel Mugo, associate dean, development in the Faculty of Arts and Science, represented MacEwan University at the historic launch of Artemis II to honour his late colleague, Dr. Erin Walton, who was an associate professor in MacEwan's Department of Physical Sciences.
-Dr. Walton was well-known and respected for her work on extraterrestrial meteorites,.
-Her research – and her commitment to engaging students in her work – lives on, said Dr. Mugo in an interview with Global News.
+Dr. Samuel Mugo, associate dean, development in the Faculty of Arts and Science, represents MacEwan University at the historic launch of Artemis II to honour his late colleague, Dr. Erin Walton, who was an associate professor in MacEwan’s Department of Physical Sciences.
+Dr. Walton was well-known and respected for her work on extraterrestrial meteorites.
+Her research – and her commitment to engaging students in her work – lives on, says Dr. Mugo in an interview with Global News.

 Two students hold trophies on either side of Dr. Monk.

-Our student athletes were celebrated at the annual year-end banquet.
+Our student athletes are celebrated at the annual year-end banquet.
 Here, Athlete of the Year winners Anneke Odinga, left, and Kadyn Chabot flank MacEwan University Provost Dr. Craig Monk (Jefferson Hagen photo).

 A woman lifts items into a massive blue bin.

-MacEwan Residence might feel a little emptier after the end of Winter term, but a sad farewell was turned into an act of generosity.
-Through a partnership with Goodwill, students moving out left their unwanted belongings in bins, which were then donated and kept out of the landfill.
+MacEwan Residence feels a little emptier after the end of Winter term, but a sad farewell is turned into an act of generosity.
+Through a partnership with Goodwill, students moving out leave their unwanted belongings in bins, which are then donated and kept out of the landfill.

 Two hands give thumbs up on either side of several colourful bookmarks.